loning/universe/10_destiny_and_free_will.md

 ## English Version

 Within the framework of Quantum-Classical Dualism, destiny and free will present a unique dual-unified relationship.
-This chapter explores the calculability of destiny in the classicalized world and how quantum consciousness can change destiny trajectories through resonance with higher-dimensional information.
+This chapter explores the calculability of destiny in the Classical Domain and how quantum consciousness can change destiny trajectories through resonance with higher-dimensional information.

 ### 1. Calculability of Classical Destiny

-In a classicalized world, a person's destiny is theoretically calculable or predictable.
+In the Classical Domain, a person's destiny is theoretically calculable or predictable.
 This is because the classicalized world has been fixed into definite classical knowledge paths.

 Classical destiny at birth can be expressed as: